Booby-Boobs/boobs-ticker/tauri-app/README.md

 # Boobs Ticker

-Don't sell your soul.
-Hedge it.
+Your IRL Health Bar.
+Don't let it hit zero.

 Boobs Ticker is a desktop application that sits at the bottom of your screen, looking exactly like a financial news ticker (Bloomberg style).
-But instead of tracking stock prices, it tracks the real-time depreciation of your "Energy" level as you work.
+But instead of tracking stock prices, it tracks the real-time depreciation of your HP as you work.

 Every keystroke costs you.
 Every mouse click drains you.
 Welcome to the real economy.

 ## Features

-### The Energy Ticker
+### The HP Ticker

-Real-time monitoring of your remaining productivity.
+Real-time monitoring of your remaining HP.

 * Working (Typing/Clicking): The chart goes RED.
-Energy crashes.
+HP crashes.
 * Slacking (Doing Nothing): The chart goes GREEN.
-Energy recovers slowly.
+HP recovers slowly.
 * Marquee News: Scrolling satirical headlines that mock corporate life.

 ### Interactive Controls

-* Endure +5%: Boost your Energy artificially.
+* Endure +5%: Boost your HP artificially.
-* Annoyed -5%: Drain Energy manually.
+* Annoyed -5%: Drain HP manually.

 ### Burnout Warning

-What happens when your Energy hits 0%?
+What happens when your HP hits 0%?

 * A message appears: "You've been working too hard.
 Please visit here for your medical certificate."
 * Links open in your browser to https://booby.dev/medical-certificate and https://booby.dev/about.